MycroftAI/documentation/docs/skill-development/integration-testing/reviewing-the-report.md

 # Reviewing the Report

 ## Test Output
-The details of each test scenario is printed to stdout as it is run, and at the end of our test a summary is printed.
+The details of each test scenario is printed to the terminal (stdout) as it is run, and at the end of our test a summary is printed.

 ```text
 Failing scenarios: